rainfireliang/COMM6320_IntroductionR/README.md

 area(11,10)
 ```
 # Section II: Data Management and Analysis
 Section II focuses on data management and analysis.
-Our data are usually stored in data frames in R. Sometimes, we need to transform the original data into different format in order to use existing R functions for data analysis.
+Our data are usually stored in data frames in R. Sometimes, we need to transform the original data into a different format in order to use existing R functions for data analysis.
 Data management is the procedure to prepare our data for formal analyses.

 ## 2.1.
 Data management
 I will use the attached sample data throughout the section.
 First, load the Rdata file.